Your Guide to Success As a Social Media Manager

 And as a social media manager, you’re the bridge between your brand and these professionals.
 Naturally, a lot is riding on your shoulders because that bridge needs to span the gap between your audience and their swiftly declining trust in brands.
 The good news is that you’re in the perfect position to answer the call.
 According to the Edelman Trust Barometer, 59% of people trust a brand’s social media while only 41% trust its advertising.

-As one of LinkedIn's own Social Media Manager's, Ish Verduzco, notes,
+As one of LinkedIn's former Social Media Manager's, Ish Verduzco, notes,

 “Companies are increasingly realizing the value that social can bring if executed properly.
 You’re able to reach audiences in ways that you never could in the past and because of this, the role of a social media manager is becoming more and more vital to a company’s success.”